corrode/corrode.github.io/content/blog/prototyping/index.md

 For all its explicitness, Rust is surprisingly ergonomic and practical for prototyping.

-With a few tricks you can quickly sketch out a solution and gradually add constraints without the compiler forcing you to work on the edge cases and minute details up front or switching languages in the middle of the project.
+With a few tricks, you can quickly sketch out a solution and gradually add constraints without the compiler forcing you to work on edge cases and minute details up front or switch languages in the middle of the project.

-## What makes prototyping so important
+## Why You Should Prototype

-Programming is an iterative process and as much as we like to come up with the perfect solution from the start, it's rarely done.
+Programming is an iterative process, and as much as we like to come up with the perfect solution from the start, it rarely works that way.

-I found that prototyping solutions helps me a lot in coming up with the best approach, similar to creating a sketch before painting a picture.
+In my experience, prototyping solutions helps tremendously in finding the best approach, much like creating a sketch before painting a picture.

 People prototype because they want to explore the design space.

-This iterative process is not only useful if you're writing a game, but also if you're writing a CLI tool where you need to figure out the command line interface or if you're writing a library where you need to figure out the API.
+This iterative process isn't just useful for writing games – it's equally valuable when crafting a CLI tool where you need to figure out the command line interface, or when designing a library where you need to nail down the API.

-## Why people believe Rust is not good for prototyping
+## Why People Believe Rust Is Not Good For Prototyping

-The common narrative is as follows:
+The common narrative goes like this:

-In the beginning of writing a program, you don't know what you want and you change your mind pretty often.
+When you start writing a program, you don't know what you want and you change your mind pretty often.
-Rust doesn't like it if you change your mind because the type system is very strict.
+Rust pushes back when you change your mind because the type system is very strict.
 On top of that, getting your idea to compile takes longer than in other languages, so the feedback loop is slower.

-That's why people believe that Rust is not a good language for prototyping.
+That's why people believe that Rust isn't a good fit for prototyping.

-I found that developers from other languages and Rust beginners often share that preconception about Rust.
+I've found that developers from other languages and Rust beginners often share this preconception about Rust.

-These developers stumble over the strict type system and the borrow checker while they are trying to sketch out a solution.
+These developers stumble over the strict type system and the borrow checker while trying to sketch out a solution.

-They believe that with Rust you are either 0% done or 100% done (everything works and has no undefined behavior) and there's nothing in between.
+They believe that with Rust you're either at 0% or 100% done (everything works and has no undefined behavior) and there's nothing in between.

 Here's what they believe:

 1. You have to define your types up front
 2. Rust requires you to handle errors
-3. Ownership gets in the way
+3. Ownership gets in your way
 4. To add insult to injury, you might have to deal with lifetimes

 This is a [common misconception](https://medium.com/@victor.ronin/love-hate-relationship-with-rust-language-part-2-c36f57d5485d) and it's not true.

-It turns out that you can skip all but part 1 and still get a lot of value out of Rust.
+It turns out you can skip all but part 1 and still get a lot of value out of Rust.
-The interaction between types is the central part of the prototyping stage anyway and that's where Rust shines.
+The interaction between types is the central part of the prototyping stage anyway, and that's where Rust shines.
-If done right, memory safety does not get in the way of prototyping.
+If done right, memory safety doesn't get in the way of prototyping.

-On top of that, you can iterate quickly and get from idea to working code in no time.
+Better yet, you can iterate quickly and get from idea to working code in no time.

-## Why should you even use Rust for prototyping
+## Problems with Prototyping in Other Languages

 If you're happy with a scripting language like Python, you might wonder why you should even consider Rust for prototyping.
-After all, Python is known for its quick feedback loop and its dynamic type system and you can always rewrite the code in Rust later.
+After all, Python is known for its quick feedback loop and dynamic type system, and you can always rewrite the code in Rust later.

 Yes, Python is a great choice for prototyping.
-But I've been a Python developer for a long time and I find that I very quickly get out of the "prototype" phase.
-This is when the language falls apart for me.
-Exceptions are not obvious, the type system is weak, I make mistakes while refactoring.
+But I've been a Python developer for a long time, and I find that I very quickly get out of the "prototype" phase – this is when the language falls apart for me.

-Something I found hard to do in Python was hardening my prototype into a robust, production-ready codebase.
+One thing I found particularly challenging in Python was hardening my prototype into a robust, production-ready codebase.
+Exceptions are not obvious, the type system is weak, and I make mistakes while refactoring.
-I often ended up with functions which could throw exceptions in unexpected places, which I would only find out about when the program crashed in production.
+I often ended up with functions that could throw exceptions in unexpected places, which I would only discover when the program crashed in production.

-I found that the really hard bugs in Python are often type-related: deep down in your call-chain the program crashes because you passed the wrong type to a function.
+I've found that the really hard bugs in Python are often type-related: deep down in your call chain, the program crashes because you passed the wrong type to a function.

-It doesn't help that the type system in Python is tacked-on, so it does not help much in catching these errors.
+It doesn't help that Python's type system feels tacked-on, so it doesn't catch these errors effectively.
-This happens a lot in practice and it's very frustrating if it happens in a long-running process.
+This happens frequently in practice, and it's especially frustrating when it occurs in a long-running process.

 Even putting these concerns aside, switching languages mid-project is a huge undertaking.
-You might have to work on two codebases at the same time, and you might have to throw away the code you wrote in the first place.
+You might have to maintain two codebases simultaneously, and you might have to throw away the code you wrote in the first place.
 On top of that, Rust follows different idioms than Python, so you might have to rethink the software architecture as well.
-And on top of it all, you have to change build systems, testing frameworks, and deployment pipelines.
+And to make matters worse, you have to change build systems, testing frameworks, and deployment pipelines.

 Instead, if you start with Rust, you could: